AdnanAzem/Operating-System/README.md

 # Operating-System

-An assigments in Operating system course
+An assignment in Operating system course